TannerGilbert/Machine-Learning-Explained/Metrics/README.md

 ### Categorical Crossentropy

 Categorical crossentropy is a loss function used for multi-class classification tasks.
-The outputed loss is the negative average of the sum of the true values $y$ multiplied by the log of the predicted values $\log{\hat{y}}$.
+The outputed loss is the negative average of the sum of the true values y multiplied by the log of the predicted values $\log{\hat{y}}$.

 $$\text{CCE}(y, \hat{y}) = - \frac{1}{n_\text{samples}} \sum_{i=0}^{n_\text{samples} - 1} y_i * \log{\hat{y}_i}$$